Eight interesting facts about reindeer

 Also referred to as caribou, reindeer are a member of the deer family and live in the tundra regions of the Arctic.
-Reindeer can also be found in the far north of North America, Russia, and the sub-Arctic regions of Scandinavia.
+But reindeer can also be found in the far north of North America, Russia, and the sub-Arctic regions of Scandinavia.

 2. Cartoons rarely do reindeer justice

-Male reindeer, meanwhile, can develop antlers with up to 44 points, and they might become as large as 1.4 meters long (4.59 feet).
-This means that the antlers of a large, fully-developed male have the potential to be taller than the rest of the reindeer’s body.
+Male reindeer can develop antlers with up to 44 points, and the antlers might become as long as 1.4 meters (4.59 feet).
+This means the antlers of a large, fully-developed male have the potential to be taller than the rest of the reindeer’s body.

 Reindeer fur also changes color with the seasons.
 If you take a Svalbard cruise during the summer, keep an eye out for brown fur.
-If you visit during the fall or spring, you'll see the white fur help reindeer blend into the environment.
+But if you visit during the fall or spring, you'll see the white fur help Svalbard reindeer blend into the snowy environment.

 3. There's more than one type of reindeer

 There are two main types of reindeer: forest reindeer and tundra reindeer.
-(Some people also refer to the forest reindeer as woodland reindeer.)
+Some people also refer to forest reindeer as woodland reindeer.